 More donations needed for community and school food drives

 WELLINGTON – Sept.
-22, 2023 – Residents of the Evangeline and surrounding areas will have another opportunity from Oct.
-1 to 20 to help their less fortunate neighbors by contributing non-perishable food items to a food drive for the Tyne Valley branch of the West Prince Caring Cupboard, the food bank that is now responsible for serving the Evangeline region.
+22, 2022 – Residents of the Evangeline and surrounding areas will have another opportunity from Oct.
+1 to 21 to help their less fortunate neighbors by contributing non-perishable food items to a food drive for the Summerside Salvation Army Food Bank and the Tyne Valley Caring Cupboard.

 This community and school drive is again being co-hosted by various co-op and community development partners on the occasion Co-op and Small Business Week (Oct.
-15-21).
-This year, organizers are strongly encouraging people to increase their donations to the cause as the need is so great as the winter and the Christmas season are fast approaching.
+16-22).
+This year, organizers are strongly encouraging people to increase their donations to the cause as the need is so great with winter and the Christmas season fast approaching.

-« In these hard economic times, more and more people are having to turn to food banks since they simply don’t have the means to feed their families, » says Diane McInnis, marketing officer with the Provincial Credit Union, on behalf of the food drive partners. « On top of all that, the cost of living has increased drastically in recent years, complicating things for many families, adults and seniors.”
+« Many Islanders have experienced great financial hardship due to the closure of workplace or a reduction in their work hours due to the pandemic over the past two years.
+Many of these people have not yet been able to catch up financially so they have no choice but to turn to food banks and other social assistance agencies, » says Diane McInnis, marketing officer with the Provincial Credit Union, on behalf of the food drive partners. « On top of all that, the cost of living has increased drastically in recent years, complicating things for many families, adults and seniors.”

-A food drive contest is also being held at Évangéline School.
-The class that collects the largest volume of food Oct.
-10-20 will win a $100 cash prize from the Provincial Credit Union.
+A food drive contest is also being held at Évangéline School in collaboration with Ms. Claudine Blaquière’s high school sociology class.
+The class that collects the largest volume of food between Oct.
+17-20 will win a $100 cash prize from the Provincial Credit Union.
 Families with school-aged children can make their contributions through the school.

 CUTLINE: Last year, Mrs. Denise Millette’s Grade 8 class won the $100 prize in the school food drive for the Summerside and Tyne Valley food banks.

 Provincial Credit Union